Ryan Jeffers Player Props: Twins vs. Tigers

-Ryan Jeffers and his .450 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Detroit Tigers and Eduardo Rodriguez on August 8 at 6:40 PM ET.
+Ryan Jeffers -- hitting .405 in his past 10 games -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Alex Faedo on the hill, on August 9 at 6:40 PM ET.

-In his last game, he collected three RBI (going 1-for-5 with a home run) against the Tigers.
+He racked up three RBI (going 1-for-5 with a home run) in his previous game against the Tigers.

 Ryan Jeffers Game Info & Props vs. the Tigers